Checking Size of Artwork - Illustrator

 One on the menu bar listed under W: x H:

 The other you can find under your info box.
 You can find this by going to the top menu Window > Info.
 A little box showing X: Y: and W: H: will pop up.
-I like to use both and it may be handy if you are working on a small screen like a laptop.
+We like to use both and it may be handy if you are working on a small screen like a laptop.

 The keyboard shortcut for this is OPTION + -

-Once this has been done I'm going to zoom back in either using the zoom tool (be sure that is it set to "+") OR keyboard shortcut CMD + 0 will zoom you back in to your artboard space.
+Once this has been done we're going to zoom back in either using the zoom tool (be sure that is it set to "+") OR keyboard shortcut CMD + 0 will zoom you back in to your artboard space.

 To be sure that it remains proportionate, be sure that the "link" between width and height is "connected" when typing in different sizes.